JZMNE/Scouty/README.md

 <p>The objective of this project is to create a dashboard that when a new athlete details it plugged in, it can predict the likelihood of an athlete winning a medal in the Olympic Games.
 By analyzing past data, we can identify patterns and trends that can help us predict future outcomes. </p>

-<p>I aim to utilize this project as a means to review and reinforce all the knowledge I have acquired thus far, while also creating a portfolio that I can submit to Maven Analytics for a chance to be featured on their website.</p>
 <br>

 ## :white_check_mark: **Problem Statement**